orkilim/TAU-ItayInbal-server/README.md

 in order to use the Formcreator successfully the following steps need to be done:

-1. download and install Node.js, Git, and your prefered IDE (I used Visual Studio Code)
+1. download and install Node.js (and NPM with it), Git, and your prefered IDE (I used Visual Studio Code)
 2. create a new folder for the server-side
 3. open the terminal on the specified folder, there are two ways to do so: